 Personal Capital is more of a financial planning platform than solely an investment platform.
 Though of course, it does offer full-scale investment management.

 Personal Capital offers free financial planning tools regardless if you invest or not.
 This is one of our favorite parts about Personal Capital.

 The Personal Capital platform aspires to be an all-inclusive system that members can use to manage all of their finances in one place.
 Each of your individual investment accounts links, safely and securely, to the Personal Capital platform for tracking.

-Similar to M1 Finance, Personal Capital is a bit of a hybrid between a robo-advisor and broker.
+Similar to M1 Finance, Personal Capital is a bit of a hybrid between a Robo-advisor and a broker.
 They offer services that fall under both categories, as they cast a wide net in terms of what they offer.

 In order to use Personal Capital’s free services, you do not need to make a minimum deposit.
 Simply registering for an account is the only step to follow.

-Their financial planning features are very similar to other services like Mint that aim to make be an easy place to view all of your accounts in one place.
+Their financial planning features are very similar to other services like Mint which aim to make be an easy place to view all of your accounts in one place.
 This allows you to better track your spending and overall finances.
-They aim to be a one-stop shop for getting a snapshot of where your money is and how your investments are performing.
+They aim to be a one-stop-shop for getting a snapshot of where your money is and how your investments are performing.

 However, these financial planning features are all you are going to have access to unless you plan on maintaining a balance of $100,000 with Personal Capital.

 If you do, then you will be in Personal Wealth, their next level of service.
 Personal Wealth will give you access to investment management and financial planning by human advisors.

 Personal Capital’s free financial planning tools are actually quite competitive with other products like Mint as we referenced earlier.

 They allow you to add in just about any type of account you can think of to give you a great bird’s eye view of your finances.

 Budgeting is also something they cover within these features.
 Users will be able to monitor their spending habits and the tool will highlight areas with high expenses.